HuangShiLab/strain2bfunc/README.md

 ### System requirements
 #### Dependencies
 All scripts in strain2bfunc are written using Perl, R, C++ and Shell.
-This program should work properly in the Linux systems (e.g., CentOS, Ubuntu, and Win10 WSL), or Mac OSX, as all required packages can be appropriately downloaded and installed.
+This program should work properly in the Linux systems (e.g., CentOS, Ubuntu, and Win10 WSL), or MacOS, as all required packages can be appropriately downloaded and installed.
 OpenMP library is the C/C++ parallel computing library.
 Most Linux releases have OpenMP already been installed in the system.
-In Mac OS X, to install the compiler that supports OpenMP, we recommend using the Homebrew package manager:
+In MacOS, to install the compiler that supports OpenMP, we recommend using the Homebrew package manager:

 ```
 brew install gcc